 Mark HamiltonCIO Asset Allocation

 Mark Hamilton leads the Firm’s efforts in designing and implementing multi-asset products and solutions.
-Mark is the lead portfolio manager of Oppenheimer Global Allocation Fund, Oppenheimer Global Multi-Alternatives Fund, Oppenheimer Global Multi-Asset Income Fund and the Oppenheimer Portfolio Series Funds.
+Mark serves as portfolio manager of Oppenheimer Global Allocation Fund, Oppenheimer Global Multi-Alternatives Fund, Oppenheimer Global Multi-Asset Income Fund and the Oppenheimer Portfolio Series Funds.
 Additionally, his team manages Oppenheimer Flexible Strategies Fund, Oppenheimer Capital Income Fund, Oppenheimer Commodity Strategy Total Return Fund and Oppenheimer Global Multi Strategies Fund.

 Mark joined the firm in 2013 from AllianceBernstein, L.P., where he held various roles throughout his 19-year tenure.
 Most recently, he was Investment Director on the Dynamic Asset Allocation portfolio management team.
 His responsibilities included managing investments in the global equity, bond, credit, current and real asset sectors, and directing the design, development and implementation of dynamic asset allocation strategies for institutional, sub-advisory, retail and private client channels.
 He previously served as Head of the North American Blend team, Director of Fixed Income Plus Strategies, and Co-Head of the UK and European Fixed Income team.